-- using dry-eraser marker
+- Using dry-erase marker

-- using a dry-eraser marker or
+- Using a dry-erase marker or

-- taking this quiz.
+- Taking this face shape quiz.

-When taking the quiz look into the mirror before answering each questions.
+When taking the quiz, look into the mirror before answering each questions.

 On your phone overlay your face with a non-filled square, rectangular, oval, heart, and round-shape of the size of your face.
 The shape that is the best match is your face type.